davidldenton/dnm/README.md

 ## Annual sales estimation of a darknet market

+Thanks to some free time during jury duty, I was finally able to process some data that I had scraped from an darknet marketplace.
+The resulting analysis can be found here: https://rpubs.com/davidldenton/dnm

+Descriptions of the project files:

 * /data
 	* folder containing scraped raw data files from darknet market (DNM)
 * Christin-WWW13.pdf